Payments

 In payment use cases, NFCKEY is commonly used for:

-• Everyday purchases - paying at supermarkets, cafés, and takeaway counters by tapping NFCKEY on a contactless terminal
+• Everyday purchases - paying at supermarkets, cafés, and takeaway counters by tapping NFIn payment use cases, NFCKEY is commonly used for:

-• Unattended terminals - vending machines, coffee machines, parking meters, and other self-service kiosks
+• Unattended terminal payments – vending machines, coffee machines, and self-service kiosks within closed-loop operator networks

 Benefits of Using NFCKEY for Payments